-Columnar basalt roses at Dyrhólaey, Iceland
+Columnar basalt at Kirkjubæjarklaustur near the south coast of Iceland

 Check out our group’s posters at the 2021 AGU Fall Meeting!
 All posters are in the DI25C session.
 Authors will be available during an online summary session from 2:00-3:00pm CT on Tuesday using this link.
 They will also be available for further discussion via zoom — links can be found by navigating to the pages linked below […]